calculator

 Restaurant Break-Even & ROI Calculator: Is Direct Ordering Worth It?

-For a restaurant with a $35 average order value at a 25% marketplace commission rate, direct ordering breaks even at just 29 orders per month — a $249 flat fee versus $253 in commissions.
+For a restaurant with a $35 average order value at a 25% marketplace commission rate, direct ordering breaks even at just 29 orders per month, a $249 flat fee versus $253.75 in commissions.
 At 500 orders/month, the annual savings reach $49,512.
-But the bigger return is the customer list: 500 orders/month builds a 2,000-3,000 person marketing list in year one, generating $3,000-5,000/month in repeat revenue that compounds every month.
+But the bigger return is the customer list.
+500 orders/month builds a 2,000-3,000 person marketing list in year one, which compounds into roughly $42,000 of repeat revenue at industry-standard reactivation rates.
+Year-one total value: $91,000+ for a single-location restaurant.

 Break-even & ROI calculator